(pursuant to the California Transparency in Supply Chains Act of 2010)

-Finally, we maintain standards for all of our employees in our Code of Business Conduct & Ethics.
-All employees receive periodic training on the Code of Business Conduct & Ethics.
-Failure by an employee to follow the standards set forth in the Code of Business Conduct & Ethics may subject such employee to disciplinary action up to and including termination of employment.
+Finally, we maintain standards and procedures for employees and Suppliers in the iRobot Code of Conduct & Business Ethics which includes the identification of accountability.
+All employees receive training on the iRobot Code of Conduct & Business Ethics.
+Failure by an employee to follow the standards set forth in the iRobot Code of Conduct & Business Ethics may subject such employee to disciplinary action up to and including termination of employment.

 In addition, iRobot maintains a separate Human Trafficking Policy, which includes additional requirements for the performance of work on behalf of the U.S Government .
 The Human Trafficking Policy is communicated to all employees and is flowed down to any subcontractors working on U.S. Government contracts.